mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/runtime/API/02-GraphQL-API.md

 })
 ```

-## Functions
+## Functions Mapping (`graphql.build`)

-When building the GraphQL API, you need to specify how each function from the module should be exposed in the GraphQL schema.
-This is done via the `functions` field in the `graphql.build` configuration.
+When building the GraphQL API using `graphql.build`, you must specify how each function from the module should be exposed in the GraphQL schema.
+This is done via the `functions` field in the configuration object.

-For each function you want to expose, provide an entry in the `functions` object where the key is the function name from the module, and the value is an object specifying its GraphQL type:
+For each module function you want to expose, provide an entry in the `functions` object.
+The key should be the function name (as defined in the module), and the value should be an object specifying its GraphQL operation type:

-- `type: 'query'`: Exposes the function as a GraphQL query.
+- `{ type: 'query' }`: Exposes the function as a field under the `Query` type in the GraphQL schema.
-- `type: 'mutation'`: Exposes the function as a GraphQL mutation.
+- `{ type: 'mutation' }`: Exposes the function as a field under the `Mutation` type in the GraphQL schema.

 ```ts showLineNumbers
 // ... inside graphql.build